What do you see… Writing Wednesday

 The goal is 5 minutes of creativity.

-Today I am writing in the voice of Sydney, a character in one of my current ‘WIP’ manuscripts.
+Today, I’m writing in the voice of Stella, a character in my current WIP.

 Today’s writing prompt: